mdelorme/MNn/docs/intro.rst

 0.0166764804913
 -0.0382730185552

-As well as two figures that are explained in the :doc:`tutorial` section.
+As well as three figures that are explained in the :doc:`tutorial` section.